Bandana (song)

-"Bandana" is a song by Nigerian singers Fireboy DML and Asake.
+"Bandana" is a song by Nigerian singers Fireboy DML FT Asake.
 It was released on 14 July 2022, through YBNL Nation and Empire Distribution, as the fourth and final single off Fireboy DML's third studio album Playboy (2022).
 The P.Priime-produced single spent seven weeks on the Nigeria Top 100 chart, becoming Fireboy DML's longest-running No. 1 single.
 It set a record for the biggest jump to No. 1 on the charts, with 4.48 million on-demand streams in a single week and a radio reach of 67.7 million.

 Background

 Fireboy DML revealed that "Bandana" was born out of a collaborative effort during a busy period of touring.
 In an interview with Ebro, he disclosed that Asake recorded his part on a tour bus.
 The collaboration was initiated by Olamide, the head of YBNL Nation, who suggested that Fireboy feature Asake on the track.
 The two artists did not just meet from YBNL Nation, as they had known each other since their undergraduate years at Obafemi Awolowo University in Ilé-Ifẹ̀.
 Fireboy described Asake as a talented artist with a unique personality, noting that their similar experiences during their university days contributed to their strong collaboration.